InterSTEMDev/interstem.us/_posts/january2021blogs/2021-01-08-uncovering-the-low-demand-for-monoclonal-antibody-treatments-for-covid-19.md

 date:   2021-01-08 00:00:00
 author: "Ashley Lee"
 image: ../../2021/january/monoclonalCover.png
 description: Two monoclonal antibody treatments from different companies were authorized by the U.S. FDA in November.
-Surprisingly, there is a low demand for this treatment across the entire nation.
-Administering these drugs has been a challenge for many hospitals, one contributing factor being the conflicting opinions of health professionals and officials of the Operation Warp Speed.
+Despite nationally low demand, administering these drugs has been a challenge for many hospitals, one contributing factor being the conflicting opinions of health professionals and officials of the Operation Warp Speed.
 time: 5 min
 ---
 <h2 style="font-family: Ergonomique Bold">Uncovering the low demand for monoclonal antibody treatments for COVID-19</h2>